 Your vehicle is driving erratically, or you’ve got a warning light on your dashboard that was blinking yesterday and now is on steady.
 What do you do?
 Hint: the answer is not to put a piece of electrical tape over the warning light and pretend it’s not happening.
 Quick attention to dashboard lights can save you thousands on serious repairs down the road.

-What makes a warning light come on?
+What makes a dashboard light come on?

-Today's vehicles are manufactured with complex inter-related systems.
+Today’s vehicles are manufactured with complex interrelated systems.
 On-board computers continuously monitor and store information concerning the performance of these systems.
 A warning light comes on because the computer has sensed a signal from one of the systems or components that has gone outside of its normal operating range.
-The computer then sends a signal to turn on the light to let you know something is wrong!
+The computer then sends a signal to turn on the dashboard light to let you know something is wrong!

-How can Precision Tune Auto Care "diagnose" my problem?
+>How can Precision Tune Auto Care “diagnose” my problem?

-1. RETRIEVE DATA - A full functioning scan tool is used to perform an onboard computer system analysis in order to retrieve the following:
+1. RETRIEVE DATA – A full-functioning scan tool is used to perform an onboard computer system analysis in order to retrieve the following:

 - Computer codes

 - Freeze frame data

 NOTE: Merely “pulling codes” does not generally provide enough information to make an accurate diagnosis of the problem.
 Pulling codes is the initial step in the process by identifying the circuit or system that has illuminated the vehicle’s dashboard light.